 "I won't be going anywhere," I told him.

 "Do not risk your identity being discovered, Nightmare," I heard the steely edge to his voice.
 Shivers ran up my spine.
 "If I say you should go, you go."

-I didn't reply at first, but then he said my name in such a way that made it impossible to refuse.
+I didn't reply at first, but then he said my name in a way that I could mistake for pleading.

 "If you insist," I bit out.